 2. Treat your remaining senses with a royal brunch

-The Concertgebouw doesn’t just satisfy your ears, it’s a feast for all senses when you opt for the Sunday morning brunch after the concert!
+The Concertgebouw doesn’t just satisfy your ears, it’s a feast for all the senses when you opt for the Sunday morning brunch after the concert!
 Held in the Great Hall from 12.00 to 13.30, this is a great way to continue the Sunday good times.
-Tuck into a spread of fresh sweet and savory rolls, soup, croquettes, quiche and more!
+Tuck into a spread of fresh sweet and savoury rolls, soups, croquettes, quiche and more!
 Tea, coffee, and juice are all included.

 Not done yet?

 With such an A-grade Sunday morning, you might think that finding the right follow-up will be a problem.
 Not in Amsterdam.

 The Concertgebouw’s location is perfect for a quality follow-up to your perfect Sunday morning in Amsterdam.
 Straight across the Museumplein (Museum Square) is the Rijksmuseum, with its majestic paintings from the hands of the Dutch Masters.
 On your left hand, the Van Gogh Museum is dedicated to one of the most influential figures in Western art.
 And with the Stedelijk Museum next to it, you can opt for a contemporary take on art.